Course Name: Wood River Golf

 General Comments: I have to begin with the restaurant attached to the golf course, which is absolutely fantastic.
 I would play here just for the food and drinks afterwards.
 There is no range at Wood River, and I don’t remember there being a putting green either.
 Pace of play has been absolutely miserable both times I’ve played this course.
 The first tee was heavily backed up and it easily took 3 hours to play 11 holes both times.
 Oddly enough, almost nobody plays holes 13-17 (discussed above), so you can get those holes in in 30 minutes or less.

-Verdict: The quirky design and slow pace of play are huge detractors about Wood River, but the conditioning and prices are above average.
+Verdict: The quirky design and slow pace of play are huge detractors from Wood River, but the conditioning and prices are above average.
 The restaurant inside is worth going to even if you don’t play here.